New Zealand Aid Programme Scholarships for International Students

 Next course starts 2017

 The New Zealand Aid Programme offers several different types of scholarship.
 There are four types of scholarships for full-time tertiary level study in New Zealand:

 - • New Zealand ASEAN Scholarships

 Depending on the country you are from, New Zealand Scholarships are available for the following level of studies: Postgraduate Certificate (6 months), Postgraduate Diploma (1 year), Masters Degree (1 – 2 years) or PhD (up to 3.5 years).

 Preferred fields of study are those that are most relevant to the development needs of your country (i.e. renewable energy, agriculture development, disaster risk management, private sector development, public sector development).
 Find out the preferred subjects for your country.

-The scholarships are open to citizens of Africa, Asia, Latin America and Carribbean.
+The scholarships are open to citizens of selected countries in Africa, Asia, Latin America and Carribbean.
 Please see the complete list of eligible countries.